hafeezzwiz21/Multi-Solution-DFGS-BMGS/README.md

 solutions is s).
 Our proposed BMGS algorithm is benchmarked against state-of-the-art DFGS, PGS, and standard GS implementations for an arbitrary number of solutions with 2 to 20 qubits.
 We also show our BMGS requires fewer iterations for large b and d and archives an O(s√N) average complexity.
+In this repository is our implementation of BMGS.